-The modern format of cricket has been very rapid and fast paced with batsmen trying to hit every ball out of the park.
+The modern format of cricket has been very rapid and fast-paced with batsmen trying to hit every ball out of the park.
 So, bowlers, especially pacers have had to work hard and develop new fast bowling techniques that can help them deceive batsmen and get wickets at any crucial points of the game.
-One of these various fast bowling variations of techniques is the knuckle ball fast bowling technique in cricket.
-It is a variation use by fast bowlers usually in the death overs of the game.
+One of these various fast bowling variations of techniques is the knuckleball fast bowling technique in cricket.
+It is a variation used by fast bowlers usually in the death overs of the game.

 How to bowl a knuckleball in cricket